isirode/deployment-cli/DEVELOPER.md

 # DEVELOPER

+## Philosophy

+The way I add the features is on a "need to have" basis.

+So, if a feature is listed, but I do not need it yet, it will probably not be added.

+If you need it, you can contribute or request it (maybe I will take a look).

 ## Contributing

 You can open a PR if there is a feature you need or a bug to fix.